ibm-cloud-docs/watson-knowledge-studio/publish-ml.md

 See the [{{site.data.keyword.nlushort}} documentation ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/watson/developercloud/doc/natural-language-understanding/index.html){: new_window} for more details.

+## Undeploying models
+{: #undeploy-view-model}

+If you want to undeploy a model or find a model ID, view the **Deployed Models** page.
+The **Deployed Models** page shows all the {{site.data.keyword.knowledgestudioshort}} models that are deployed to services in the spaces that you have access to.

+To undeploy models or find model IDs:

+1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator or project manager, and select your workspace.
+1. From the **Settings** menu in the top right menu bar, select **Manage deployed models**.
+1. From the list of deployed models, find the model you want to view or undeploy.
+1. To undeploy the model, from the last column of that row, click **Undeploy model**.
+1. To find the model ID, see the **Model ID** column.

-## Leveraging a machine learning annotator in IBM Watson Explorer
+## Leveraging a machine learning model in IBM Watson Explorer
 {: #wks_maexport}

-Export the trained machine learning annotator so it can be used in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer.
+Export the trained machine learning model so it can be used in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer.

 ### Before you begin